-- In Stages 2, 3, and 4, the automatic exemption from watering restrictions for athletic fields would be replaced by an explicit variance-request process. - In Stage 4, new irrigation restrictions as required by LCRA, restrictions on certain irrigation practices, temporary suspension of approval of new irrigation permits, and temporary suspension of single-family residential pool permits would be implemented. - Addition of discretionary non-regulatory measures that could be undertaken at each drought stage by Austin Water and other City of Austin departments. - All the referenced water use restrictions would apply to both residential and commercial water users.
+- In Stages 3 and 4, the automatic exemption from watering restrictions for athletic fields would be replaced by an explicit variance-request process. - In Stage 4, new irrigation restrictions as required by LCRA, restrictions on certain irrigation practices, temporary suspension of approval of new irrigation permits, and temporary suspension of single-family residential pool permits would be implemented. - Addition of discretionary non-regulatory measures that could be undertaken at each drought stage by Austin Water and other City of Austin departments. - All the referenced water use restrictions would apply to both residential and commercial water users.

-The recommended changes to the Austin Drought Contingency Plan will be become effective immediately after adoption by Council.
+The recommended changes to the Austin Drought Contingency Plan will become effective upon adoption by Council.